deliiiiii/NightMaze/README.md

 # NightMaze
-Target is making a Puzzle&Strategy game.
+Target is making a LogicPuzzle&Strategy game.